 - Fall 2022 – Spring 2023

-Construction of permanent diagonal diverters and traffic calming in front of Crescent Heights High School by the end of 2022.
+Construction of permanent diagonal diverters and traffic calming in front of Crescent Heights High School.